 Method

 • Fire up.
-On your grill or a side burner, preheat a frying pan, preferably a cast iron pan, or a griddle.
+On your grill or a burner, preheat a frying pan over medium heat, preferably a cast iron pan, or a griddle.

-• Crack the remaining eggs and lay them on top of the hash.
-Cover and cook until the whites have set but the yolks are the way you like them.
-Food safety experts say that if you are not using pasteurized eggs you should cook them until the yolks are set.
+• Crack the remaining eggs one at a time and and lay them on top of the hash away from the center.
+Cover and cook until the whites have set and the yolks are the way you like them.
 Be careful don't burn the bottom of the hash.
 If the bottom is dark brown and the eggs are not done, add a few ounces of water to make steam and put the cover on.

-• While the eggs are cooking, heat the leftover cabbage as a side dish.
+• Cabbage?
+While the eggs are cooking, heat any leftover cabbage as a side dish.
 Microwave is fine.

 • Serve.
-Plate the corned beef hash and eggs and serve immediately.
+Plate the hash with eggs and serve immediately with buttered rye toast.

 Related articles